steveswork/react-observable-context/README.md

 ﻿# React-Observable-Context

+A context bearing an observable consumer [store](#store).\
-Only re-renders subscribing components on context state change.
-A subscribing component decides which context state properties' change trigger its update.
+Only re-renders subscribing components on context state change.\
+Subscribing component decides which context state properties' change trigger its update.

 **Name:** React-Observable-Context